 Although the move from one’s home to a new home at Highgate Senior Living is a life-changing one, it does not have to be fraught with stress and anxiety.
-Just ask Shelia Smart and Rick Pinnell, two adult children who helped their aging parent make the move to a Highgate community.
+Just ask Shelia and Rick, two adult children who helped their aging parent make the move to a Highgate community.

-For Smart and Pinnell, staying focused on the reasons their families made the decision to move to assisted living — safety, health, security, sanity — and keeping the big picture in mind helped them through the rough patches.
+For Shelia and Rick, staying focused on the reasons their families made the decision to move to assisted living — safety, health, security, sanity — and keeping the big picture in mind helped them through the rough patches.

 Let the Community’s Team Members Help You

 When the caregivers needed help, they relied on the Highgate Senior Living team members to help their parent feel more engaged, build social connections, and maintain a vital sense of self by participating in the community.

 “Before my mom moved into Highgate, Mandy [Ketcham, Community Relations Coordinator at Highgate at Yakima] would go visit her at the nursing home,” says Rick, whose mom, Joan, is now a resident at Highgate at Yakima. “[Mandy] took other team members with her a couple times so my mom would start to feel comfortable around them.
 She worked with the transition of physical therapy.
 They made it very easy for us.
 Anything we needed, they helped us with.”